esamattis/multip/README.md

 In reality most your containers are multiprocess containers any way if they happen to use worker processes or spawn out processes to do one off tasks.
-So there' nothing technically wrong with them.
+So there's nothing technically wrong with them.

 It is usually a good design to create single purpose containers but it's not always the best approach.
 For example if you want to serve PHP apps with